openstack/swift/doc/source/deployment_guide.rst

 use                                   paste.deploy entry point for the
                                       container server.
 For most cases, this
                                       should be `egg:swift#container`.
-log_name            container-server  Label used when logging log_facility        LOG_LOCAL0        Syslog log facility log_level           INFO              Logging level node_timeout        3                 Request timeout to external services conn_timeout        0.5               Connection timeout to external services
+set log_name        container-server  Label used when logging set log_facility    LOG_LOCAL0        Syslog log facility set log_level       INFO              Logging level node_timeout        3                 Request timeout to external services conn_timeout        0.5               Connection timeout to external services
 ==================  ================  ========================================